ruxy1212/teleport/README.md

 - Clone the repository.
 - Navigate to the project directory using CLI.
 - Install dependencies using `composer install` command.
+- Generate .env file by running `cp .env.example .env` and set your Open Weather Map API key ([Create an account](https://openweathermap.org/login) to generate your key)
 - Start the Application using PHP Built-in server `php -S localhost:8888 -t public public/index.php`.
 - Access the task api endpoint at `api/hello`.